• About

 3. Make it fun.
 If not, no one will want to do it.
 I found recording my kids while they sang the verses made it exciting for the kids.
 They loved to watch themselves.
 I also let them sing in funny voices if they felt like it.
 They thought this was hilarious.

 4. Hang the verse up so everyone can see it throughout the day.
 If your kids can’t read yet, then read it aloud whenever you walk by it.
-You can print these verses off for free when you visit each page below in the index.
+You can print these verses off for free when visiting each page in the index below.

 5. Put the verse in context.
 Explain the story around the verse.
 Kids love stories.
 Each post has a mini-lesson for you that can be completed within a maximum of 10-20 minutes a day.

 7. Quiz them.
-As an added incentive I create a game to quiz your kids over the verses at the end of the year.
+As an added incentive, I created a game to quiz your kids over the verses at the end of the year.
 Could they recite (or sing) all 26 verses?
 Bonus points for memorizing the references.
 Get the ABC Games Edition here.

-The Ultimate Guide to Teaching Memory Verses for Kids
+The Ultimate Guide to Teaching Your Child How to Memorize Bible Verses

-If you follow these proven steps, you’ll not only establish a bonding experience each night, but you’ll also equip your child with 26 scriptures to fall back on for the rest of their lives.
+If you follow these proven steps, you’ll establish a bonding experience each night and equip your child with 26 scriptures to fall back on for the rest of their life.

 Five More Tips for Success